 Solberg Hall was built in 1901 for $65,000 and named in honor of Halvor Christian Solberg, the man who introduced mechanical engineering to SDSU.
-Solberg drove the first car in Brookings in 1904 and started an automobile engineering course before anyone recognized that the auto was here to stay.
-He drew up plans for Highway 14 from Winona, MN to the Black Hills, as well as numerous other projects.
+Solberg drove the first car in Brookings in 1904 and started an automobile engineering course before anyone recognized that the automobile was here to stay.
+He drew up plans for Highway 14 from Winona, Minnesota to the Black Hills, as well as numerous other projects.

 Physical Address:907 Campanile Ave.